 WATER QUALITY REPORT

--O Bull Run Mountain & Evergreen System (6153050)

-A MESSAGE FROM THE GENERAL MANAGER

-Dear Valued Customer,

-I am pleased to inform you that the Prince William County Service Authority's (PWCSA) water quality testing results for calendar year 2020, or the most recent regulatory period, met all federal and state regulations.

-Our annual Water Quality Report, which is required by the National Primary Drinking Water Regulations and the Virginia Waterworks Regulations, gives you an opportunity to take a "deeper dive" into the sources and characteristics of your tap water.

-You can have confidence in the drinking water we provide to our customers throughout Prince William County.

-Sincerely,

-Dean E. Dickey General Manager

-THE SOURCE OF YOUR DRINKING WATER

-Your water is withdrawn from six groundwater wells located throughout the Bull Run Mountain and Evergreen Water System.
+20

+22

+Bull Run Mountain & Evergreen System (6153050) A MESSAGE FROM THE GENERAL MANAGER Dear Customer, It is impossible to reflect on the past year without acknowledging the impact that the COVID-19 Pandemic has had on our community and the challenges we have all faced.
+Even during these unprecedented times, you can remain confident in the quality of the water you receive as a Prince William County Service Authority customer.
+As you will see in this year's Water Quality Report, the Service Authority once again met all federal and state water quality requirements for calendar year 2021, the most recent regulatory period.
+This high standard is in keeping with our mission to be a nationally acclaimed leader in providing clean water and excellent customer service through sustainable, innovative business practices, community partnerships and environmental stewardship.
+This annual Water Quality Report, which is required by the National Primary Drinking Water Regulations and the Virginia Waterworks Regulations, provides valuable insight into the source and characteristics of your drinking water.
+Be assured, the Service Authority remains committed to providing reliable, quality water and exceptional service to all of our customers throughout Prince William County.
+Sincerely, Calvin D. Farr, Jr. General Manager/CEO THE SOURCE OF YOUR DRINKING WATER Your drinking water is withdrawn from six groundwater wells located throughout the Bull Run Mountain and Evergreen Water System.
 The well system provides an average of 92,000 gallons of water per day for customers living on Bull Run Mountain and in Evergreen.
 The Service Authority has operated the groundwater well system since 1990.

-SOURCE WATER ASSESSMENT SUMMARY

-Drilled groundwater wells, such as those in the Bull Run Mountain and Evergreen Water System, can be susceptible to contamination if sources of contamination exist within the recharge area of the well, and if geology and well construction could allow that contamination to enter the source.
+SOURCE WATER ASSESSMENT SUMMARY Drilled groundwater wells, such as those in the Bull Run Mountain and Evergreen Water System, can be susceptible to contamination if sources of contamination exist within the recharge area of the well, and if geology and well construction could allow that contamination to enter the source.

 The Virginia Department of Health conducted a Source Water Assessment of the Bull Run Mountain and Evergreen wells that identified sources of contamination that could potentially impact the drinking water, such as septic systems and drainage from certain land use activities.
 However, the wells are constructed to a standard that guards the water against contamination from activities above ground.
-As mentioned elsewhere in this report, PWCSA's water continues to meet all federal and state requirements.

-PWCSA is committed to protecting its drinking water sources.
-Please report illegal dumping of waste motor oil and other potential contaminants immediately to the PWCSA Environmental Services & Water Reclamation Division (contact information below).
-Please keep the safety of your water supply in mind when applying fertilizers, herbicides and pesticides to your lawn and disposing of chemicals.
-If you would like more information about the sources of your water or a copy of the Source Water Assessment, please contact the Regulatory Affairs Office at (703) 331-4162 or by email at water_quality@pwcsa.org.
+As mentioned elsewhere in this report, Service Authority's water continues to meet all federal and state requirements.
+The Service Authority is committed to protecting its drinking water sources.
+If you observe illegal dumping of waste, motor oil and other potential contaminants, report it immediately to our Regulatory Affairs Office (contact information below).
+Please keep the safety of your water supply in mind when applying fertilizers, herbicides and pesticides to your lawn or when disposing of chemicals.
+For information more about the sources of your water or a copy Source of the Water Assessment. contact Regulatory Affairs Office the at (703)331-4162 or water_quality@pwcsa.org.

-SPECIAL PRECAUTIONS

-Some people may be more vulnerable to contaminants drinkina water than the general population.
-Immunocompromised persons, such as people with cancer undergoing chemotherapy, people who have undergone oraan transplants, people with HIV/AIDS or other immune disorders. system some elderly, and infants can be particularly at risk from infections.
-These people should seek advice about drinking water from their health care providers.
-EPA guidelines on appropriate means to lessen the risk of infection by microbial contaminants can obtained by calling the EPA Safe Drinking Water Hotline at (800) 426-4791.
+SPECIAL PRECAUTIONS Some people may be more vulnerable to contaminants in drinking water than the aeneral population.
+Immunocompromised persons, such as people with cancer underaoina chemotherapy, individuals who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, senior citizens and infants can be particularly at risk from infections.
+These individuals should seek advice about drinking water from their health care providers.
+Environmental Protection Agency (EPA) guidelines about reducing the risk of infection by microbial contaminants can be obtained by calling the EPA Safe Drinking Water Hotline at (800) 426-4791.